 Workforce Training Grants

-The goal of the Workforce Training Grant Program is to incent new and expanding businesses in the state of Wisconsin.
+The goal of the Workforce Training Grant Program is to incent new and expanding businesses to attract, develop and retain talent in the state of Wisconsin.

 This program primarily supports the following WEDC Strategic Pillar and Focus Area:

 Business Development: Business Retention and Expansion

 The program aids businesses in attracting, developing and retaining talent as a part of a business development project.
 The program provides grant funds to businesses to upgrade or improve the job-related skills of a business’s existing and new employees.